-2018 NFL Draft: Shaquem Griffin’s Feel-Good Story Continues After Being Drafted By The Seattle Seahawks Is
+2018 NFL Draft: Shaquem Griffin’s Feel-Good Story Continues After Being Drafted By The Seattle Seahawks

 Shaquem Griffin’s football dreams will live on with the Seattle Seahawks as the 2018 NFL Draft continues.
-After waiting two days to hear his name called it was the Seattle Seahawks who decided to take a flier on Shaquem Griffin.
+After waiting two days to hear his name called, it was the Seattle Seahawks who decided to take a flier on Shaquem Griffin.
 Now the next chapter can officially begin for the highly-touted linebacker from Central Florida.

 The Seahawks made Shaquem Griffin the No. 141 pick of the NFL Draft (courtesy of the Seatle Times).
 In doing so, the Seahawks have made Griffin the first-ever player drafted in the NFL with an amputated hand.